 This new vote-counting method gives much better results than “instant-runoff voting” (IRV), and it's almost as easy to understand.
 Here is its description:

 “Voters rank the candidates using up to 7 ranking levels (or 5 ranking levels if ovals are marked on a paper ballot and space is limited).
-During counting, each elimination round eliminates the candidate who loses every pairwise contest against every other remaining candidate.
-If an elimination round has no pairwise-losing candidate then, for that round, each ballot gives one count to the lowest-ranked remaining candidate on that ballot, and the candidate with the highest such count is eliminated.
+During counting, each elimination round eliminates the candidate who has the largest pairwise opposition count, which is determined by counting on each ballot the number of not-yet-eliminated candidates who are ranked above that candidate, and adding those numbers across all the ballots.
 The last remaining candidate wins.”

 Read more about Instant Pairwise Elimination (IPE)